Neatastic/neatastic.github.io/_posts/2017-06-01-first-post.markdown

 full: true
 excerpt_separator: <!--more-->
 ---
-Here we are! this is my first post!
-I am still coding that blog tho.
+Here we are!
+This is my first post!

-Since I made a "sticky" feature, it will stay  <!--more--> on top of other posts until it is replaced by another more recent sticky post (see the "Editorial" ribbon on top right of this post).

-It might be Neatastic blog, but right now, Neatastic is me: **Antoine Cordelois**.
-I am a former UX researcher who decided to cultivate his other skill set: software and web developement, mostly web nowadays.
+It might be Neatastic blog, but right now, Neatastic is me : [Antoine Cordelois](https://www.linkedin.com/in/antoine-cordelois/){:target="_blank"}.

+I am a UX researcher who decided to cultivate his other skill set : software and web developement, mostly web nowadays.

 For four years now, I have been working as a freelance full stack developer.

 I wanted to create a public face for my company but I never could find the time to make it.
 Here it is now, up there, that lovely three eyed dude.

+Later, I will also add a portfolio and a conceptual website to the mix.

-I try to publish everything that I code on Github, as long as the clients allow it.
-But sometimes, the journey is more fun than the destination, so I decided to make a blog to tell you about this experiements I made, the techniques I found, and brag about my new projects.
+I usually try to publish everything that I code on my [Github](https://github.com/Billybobbonnet){:target="_blank"}, as long as my clients allow it.
+But sometimes, the journey is more fun than the destination, so I decided to make this blog to tell you about these experiments I made, these techniques I found, and brag a little about my new projects too :smiley:.

+Since I made a ["sticky" feature](:sticky), this post will stay on top of the other posts until it is replaced by another more recent sticky one.

+With :heart:,

+Antoine